learn-academy-2023-delta/week-2-assessment/interview-questions.md

-3. When creating a basic (stateless) class component in React, what are the necessary elements needed to render "Hello World" on the page?
+3. When creating a basic (stateless) class component in React, what are the necessary elements needed to display "Hello World" in the browser?

   Your answer: